sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <h3>📖 Definition:</h3>
-Does the video maintain a close-up shot throughout, consistently highlighting a distinct part of the subject while maintaining context?
+Does the video maintain a close-up shot throughout, consistently highlighting a distinct part of the subject or scene while still preserving some surrounding context?

 <details>
 <summary><h4> Question (Definition)</h4></summary>